Game Boy Advance Architecture

 • 16 general-purpose 32-bit registers: While it’s a big step compared to the seven 8-bit registers of the SM83/Game Boy, this is a compromise of the RISC guidelines, which required thirty-two 32-bit registers instead.
 This is because ARM favoured maintaining a small silicon size [13].

 • Clean 32-bit addressing: This is part of Apple’s input.
 The first three ARM CPUs used 26-bit memory addresses to optimise performance (the combined Program Counter and Status Register could fit in a single 32-bit word) in exchange for memory addressability (up to 64 MB of memory could be accessed).
 The follow-up ARM6 series (with its ARMv3 ISA) implemented 32-bit addressing logic, but kept a backwards-compatible mode for old code.
-Now, the ARM7TDMI (being mobile-focused) scraped the 26-bit mode and only houses logic for 32-bit addresses (reducing the amount of silicon needed).
+Now, the ARM7TDMI (being mobile-focused) scrapped the 26-bit mode and only houses logic for 32-bit addresses (reducing the amount of silicon needed).

 • No Memory Management Unit (MMU): Ever since the ARM1, ARM provided an MMU solution.
 First as the ‘MEMC’ co-processor, and then integrated with the ARM610.
 Now, the ARM7TDMI seems to be the only one in its series to provide none, potentially due to the lack of interest (early mobile devices didn’t require sophisticated virtual memory).